-Levels of Service Measures Current performance (2017/18) Target 2019/20 Data source Council provides parks and reserves which Community satisfaction with Parks and Reserves N/A 94% NRB Survey (every 3 meet community needs Community satisfaction with Community attractiveness and beautification N/A 99% years) Council provides an adequate number of reserves for Community leisure and recreation Percentage of households situated within 500 metres of a reserve 100% of households are within 500 metres of a reserve.
+Levels of Service Measures Current performance (2018/19) Target 2020/21 Data source Council provides parks and reserves which meet community needs Community satisfaction with Parks and Reserves N/A N/A NRB Survey (every 3 years) Community satisfaction with Community attractiveness and beautification N/A N/A Council provides an adequate number of reserves for Community leisure and recreation Percentage of households situated within 500 metres of a reserve 100% of households are within 500 metres of a reserve.
 At least 95% Council records Playing surfaces at sports fields are maintained to the requirements of the codes for which they are used Implementation of recommendations of NZ Sports Turf Institute advisory reports.
 NZ Sports Turf Institute recommendations implemented 100% Council records

-$^{\rm 9}$ Each hall is closed for scheduled maintenance for up to two weeks per year. \$39\$
+Each hall is closed for scheduled maintenance for up to two weeks per year.
+39

-Levels of Service Measures Current performance (2017/18) Target 2019/20 Data source Bedding displays are attractive and updated to suit the season Number of bedding displays There were 2 separate bedding displays 2 (1 summer and 1 winter) Council records Playground equipment is safe for children to use Monthly inspections of all playground equipment 6 inspections conducted (was bi- monthly) 12 inspections conducted Council records Remediation of all identified 10 problems All repairs completed within 14 days All repairs completed within 2 weeks Council records The Kawerau cemetery meets Community Community satisfaction with the Cemetery N/A 79% NRB survey (every 3 interment needs in the present and the medium Visitor satisfaction with the Cemetery N/A 97% years) term Number of burial plots available Enough plots available for a further 10 years.
+Levels of Service Measures Current performance (2018/19) Target 2020/21 Data source Bedding displays are attractive and updated to suit the season Number of bedding displays There were 2 separate bedding displays planted 2 (1 summer and 1 winter) Council records Playground equipment is safe for children to use Monthly inspections of all playground equipment 7 inspections conducted during year 12 inspections conducted Council records Remediation of all identified problems All repairs completed within 14 days All repairs completed within 2 weeks Council records The Kawerau cemetery meets Community Community satisfaction with the Cemetery N/A N/A NRB survey interment needs in the present and the medium Visitor satisfaction with the Cemetery N/A N/A (every 3 years) term Number of burial plots available There are enough plots available for a further 10 years.
 At least enough for the next five years Council records